MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

     "id": 1,
     "payload": { "HotelName": "Hotel Happy", "Description": "A place where everyone can be happy." }, "vector": {
+        "HotelNameEmbedding": [0.9, 0.5, 0.5],
         "DescriptionEmbedding": [0.9, 0.1, 0.1],
     }
 }
 ```

-The enable named vectors mode, pass this as an option when constructing a Vector Store or collection.
+To enable named vectors mode, pass this as an option when constructing a Vector Store or collection.
+The same options can also be passed to any of the provided dependency injection container extensions methods.

 ::: zone pivot="programming-language-csharp"